Paying for care in your own home

 - Transport costs incurred due to your illness or disability (where not covered by the mobility component of benefits)

-What are Direct Payments
+Direct Payments

 You can choose to receive some or all of your Personal Budget as a Direct Payment.
 This puts you in control of your care.
 You can employ people, or buy the services or equipment you choose, to provide the help that you need.
-You can receive Direct Payments as an alternative to having services from the Council.
+You can receive Direct Payments as an alternative to having services from the County Council.

-Direct debit
+Direct Debit

-You can set up a Fixed Direct Debit with your bank or building society and the amount is automatically deducted from your account every month until you cancel the arrangement.
+You can set up a Fixed Direct Debit with your bank or building society and the amount is automatically deducted from your account every month or four-weekly until you cancel the arrangement.
 Fixed Direct Debits are a set monthly amount and are normally reviewed annually.
 If your care or contribution amounts change, the Fixed Direct Debit will not change automatically and you will need to contact us to have the payment amounts updated.

 What if I have to pay the full cost?